Can I eat Carrot Greens?

 Herbs and vegetables are among the richest foods in antioxidants.
 These compounds improve immunity and enhance weight loss.

 You could eat carrot tops with other herbs and vegetables for good health.
+Many greens have been consumed for centuries in the Mediterranean Diet.
 There are some many recipes that incorporate carrot greens for added flavor and nutrition:

 Herb-infused carrot greens pesto: Blend all ingredients in a food processor until smooth.
 Serve over pasta or as a dip.
 Ingredients: Carrot greens, basil, garlic, pine nuts, Parmesan cheese, olive oil, salt, and pepper.